-Studying abroad can change your life, giving you experiences of other cultures and people, and radically altering your sense of the world as a whole and the place of your home in it.
+Studying abroad can change your life, give you experiences of other cultures and people, and radically alter your sense of the world as a whole and the place of your home in it.
 It’s one of the best things you can do with your time in college.

 All language majors are required to study abroad, but anyone can benefit from the experience.
-Many study abroad programs offer beginning language instruction, meaning that you don’t have to have studied a language before going (though it helps).
+Many study abroad programs offer beginning language instruction, meaning that you don’t have to have studied a language before going.

-Our Director of Undergraduate Studies has developed a Powerpoint presentation that outlines options for Penn State undergraduates who want to major or minor in Asian Studies programs and go abroad.
-Find it here.
+Our Director of Undergraduate Studies has developed a Powerpoint presentation that outlines options for Penn State undergraduates who want to major or minor in an Asian Studies program and go abroad.

 Studying abroad can be expensive, yes, but you should know that the Education Abroad office at Penn State offers a long list of scholarships and forms of financial aid.
-On the web page for each of its programs, Education Abroad posts an estimated budget for each program, showing both costs to be billed directly to student accounts as well as total costs for living expenses..
-Click here for a fact sheet comparing the costs of a semester at Penn State with those of study abroad in Beijing, China.
+On the web page for each of its programs, Education Abroad posts an estimated budget for each program, showing both costs to be billed directly to student accounts as well as total costs for living expenses.

 Will my credits transfer?

 Yes, as long as you are in a Penn State approved program, your credits should transfer.
 For information on how your credits will transfer, contact College of Liberal Arts academic advisor Tom Spencer.
 For guidance on specific courses and on specific language majors, please check with your major advisor.
 Remember, language majors are required to study abroad, and to take at least 8 credits of language while doing so.